agbq/Particles-Demo-App/README.md

 ## Extensibility - adding new particle configurations

-A [demo](https://vincentgarreau.com/particles.js/#default) of particles.js, can be used to quickly create and download new configurations.
+A [demo](https://vincentgarreau.com/particles.js/#default) of particles.js can be used to quickly create and download new configurations.

 Configuration [example](https://github.com/VincentGarreau/particles.js/blob/master/demo/particles.json)

 Configuration [options](https://github.com/VincentGarreau/particles.js#options)

-1. Create a new configuration using the demo above or by duplicating and modifying an existing configuration
+1. Create a new configuration using the demo above or by duplicating and modifying an existing configuration.
-2. Add it to the particles-config.ts file, exporting it as a constant
+2. Add it to the particles-config.ts file, exporting it as a constant.
-3. Import it in the app.component.ts file and add it as a property of the component
+3. Import it in the app.component.ts file and add it as a property of the component.
-4. Add it to the mat-button-toggle-group in the app.component.html file following the pattern of the existing configurations
+4. Add it to the mat-button-toggle-group in the app.component.html file following the pattern of the existing configurations.

 ## Code scaffolding